-Nick Leslau (born 1959) and Nigel Wray (born 1948) acquired the Trocadero, a large building at Piccadilly Circus, London, for £96 million in 1994.
-Tenants included a Planet Hollywood restaurant, a cinema, retailers such as HMV, and the Guinness World Records experience, but 110,000 square feet across seven floors remained unused.
+Although sited on one of the busiest thoroughfares in Europe, the Trocadero had historically failed to prove profitable.
+Tenants included a Planet Hollywood restaurant, a cinema, and retailers such as HMV, but 110,000 square feet across seven floors remained unused.

 SegaWorld also contained the longest above-ground escalator in Europe.
 Customers embarked upon it at the park entrance, and it took them up all seven floors in a single run.
 It was so large that it had to be lowered through the Trocadero roof in five sections during installation.

 SegaWorld London was overpriced (£12 entry for adults), rides broke down, the queues were lengthy, and it failed to live up to the marketing hype.
 The coin-op machines cost £1 a time, and were already available elsewhere without an entrance fee.
-Laslau later described his disappointment:
+Leslau later described his disappointment: